AC-Polymer-SDL-4/Stirring-Module/README.md

 | [**5V Diode INSERT LINK**]() | DigiKey | DH-20M50056 | 1 | 2.08 | 2.08 |

 ### Materials Required - Kits
 These materials come in kits, so you may not need them if you already have similar materials.
-They can be used for multiple reactors or other projects.
+They can be used for other projects.
 | Item | Supplier | Cost (CAD) | Total Cost (CAD) |
 | ---- | ----| ----| ----|
 | [PCB Boards](https://www.amazon.ca/BOJACK-6-Prototype-Soldering-Compatible-Arduino/dp/B091PZQ4W7/) | Amazon Canada | 21.99 | 21.99 |